harlyq/aframe-sprite-particles-component/README.md

 **textureFrame** - the number of columns (x) and rows (y) for this texture (*vec2*) default 1 1

 **textureLoop** - the number of times to loop the texture over the lifetime of the particle (*number*) default 1

+**trailInterval** - generate trails after particles.
+If active, the lead particle but will not change over time, but every **timeInterval** seconds it will drop a particle which will remain stationary and follow the over-time properties.
+Trails are deactivated if this value if 0 (*number*) default 0

+**trailLifeTime** - range value determining the age of each trail.
+If this value is 0, then the trail life time is equal to the **lifeTime** attribute.
+Trails only appear if **timeInterval** is larger than 0 (*number range*) default 0

 **transparent** - set to true to make the alpha channel of the texture transparent (*boolean*) default true